yum

 pip-safe

-itself is available via system packages, on CentOS/RHEL 7 and 8.
+itself is available via system packages, on CentOS/RHEL 7 or 8, and recent Fedora Linux releases.

 sudo yum install https://extras.getpagespeed.com/release-latest.rpm